Augustinaoyinade/Augustinaoyinade-DSA-Data-Analysis-Capstone-Project-2/README.md

 | Very Poor   | 31   | 19     | 3  |

 >  **Insight**: - **Female employees** are more likely to fall in the “Very Good” and “Good” categories.
 - **Male employees** dominate “Poor” and “Very Poor” ratings.
-Indicates a need to review promotion and recognition frameworks to ensure high-performing female employees are being adequately advanced within the organization.
+Indicates a need to review promotion and recognition frameworks to ensure high-performing female employees are being adequately promoted within the organization.

 ### 3. Salary Structure by Gender Distribution